Psychology

 PSY 253 Colloquium: Developmental Psychopathology (4 Credits)

 Survey of child psychopathology from a developmental perspective.
 Course covers theories of etiology as well as clinical treatment interventions for a range of childhood disorders and difficulties.
-Prerequisite: 202 and either 150 or EDC 235 (or their equivalent) or permission of the instructor.
+Prerequisite: PSY 202, and either PSY 150 or EDC 235, or equivalent.
 Enrollment limited to 25. {N}

 Spring